linx-software/hubspot/README.md

 2. Run the GetDuplicateSubmissionsFilterEmail function.
    * Pass the form GUID as parameter.

+`If a file already exists with the same name then the data will get overwritten.`

 #### Filter distinct submissions by email addresses
 You need distinct submissions to be able to integrate with other 3rd party apps.
 This generic function returns a list of distinct submssions that can be easily used.
 This function writes the duplicates emails in a file in the directory: C:\Linx\Hubspot\Submissions.txt